 https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-new-install#configure-a-production-public-key-infrastructure

-My lab environment still have a running public key infrastructure, so I can skip that step.
+Because my lab environment already have a running public key infrastructure I can skip that step.

 Finally we need to enable Windows Hello for Business by using a group policy for the user’s or computers you want to enroll it.